Rainyan/windows-desktop-shortcut-cleaner/README.md

 ### Powershell
 #### Add the scheduled task

+[!NOTE]
+You may have to modify the file paths in this snippet to match your system.

 ```ps1
 # Set your python path and the script path here.
 # Note that you can use "pythonw" instead of "python" in Windows